Permit Fees & Insurance

 - If an event is cancelled by the event organizer after a permit is issued less than14 days before an event:

 - If an event is cancelled by the event organizer after a permit is issued more than14 days before an event:

 Several event categories have no associated permit fee.
 Events that meet the criteria of those classifications are charged only for the application fee.
 The Special Event Fees & Insurance website explains what criteria are required to have moving special event with minimal permit fees.

 All event organizers agree to save the City, its agents, officials and employees harmless from and against all damages to persons or property, all expenses, and other liability that may result from the event.
 Depending on the size and scope of the event a "Certificate of Insurance" may be required.

 Sponsors of events are required to purchase insurance and indemnity coverage.
-The event organizer will maintain public liability and property damage insurance that protests the City and its officers, agents, and employees from all claims, demands, actions and suits for damage to property or personal injury, including death, arising from the event.
+The event organizer will maintain public liability and property damage insurance that protects the City and its officers, agents, and employees from all claims, demands, actions and suits for damage to property or personal injury, including death, arising from the event.

 Insurance will provide not less than $1,000,000 for personal injury to each person, $1,000,000 for each occurrence, and $500,000 for each occurrence involving property damage, or a single limit policy of not less than $1,000,000 covering all claims per occurrence.

 See Section 10 of the Street and Sidewalk Use Administrative Regulations for information on insurance waivers.

 Events organizers that do not carry their own insurance coverage may buy public liability and property damage insurance designed for users of City property through a program coordinated by the City Bureau of Risk Management.